Current team members

 PhD student - Quantitative Life Sciences program

 Chen-Yang Su is a student from the Ph.D.
-Program in Quantitative Life Sciences at McGill University under the supervision of Sirui Zhou.
+Program in Quantitative Life Sciences at McGill University under the supervision of Sirui Zhou and Satoshi Yoshiji.
 Previously, he completed his M.Sc.
 (Computer Science, 2022) and B.Sc. (joint majoring in Biology and Computer Science, 2020) both at McGill University.
 In the past, he has worked with proteomics and genomics in the context of COVID-19.
 His broader interests are in using multi-omics approaches for precision medicine and in guiding clinical decision-making. → LinkedIn profilePersonnal website

 MSc students